 - Hopefully, you will now have a number of possibilities in front of you.
 If you click on the image of a newspaper by each result it will show you a snippet view and you can usually see whether or not you have the relevant casualty.
 If the snippet view is unclear, click on the full view button, the search result will be highlighted on the page.

 - The search doesn’t always pick up a name or service number as the recognition software isn’t perfect.
 To increase your chances, search surname and service number, then surname and finally just the service number (see below).

 - If you are searching for a soldier with a common surname or low service number you can narrow down the date by looking at when a particular unit was heavily engaged.
 If you know the exact unit the soldier served in, click on this link (CWGC Find Dead) and start typing the unit into the regiment box and click on it once it appears.
 Then click on unit at the bottom which is below More Search Options and type in their battalion number etc. and search.
 Once the results have appeared click on the box which says relevance (above the results on the left hand side) and click date of death and look for dates on which large numbers of men were killed.
-Once you have a list of these dates, narrow down The Times search dates to between 4-6 weeks after this date and search using your surname or service number.
+Once you have a list of these dates, narrow down The Times search dates to between four and six weeks after this date and search using your surname or service number.
 The soldier you are looking for may not have been wounded on these dates but the majority of soldiers from that unit would have been.

 Using the British Newspaper Archive on FindmyPast